HORPLYNO/datakit-smallholder-farmers-fall-2025/Challenge 4_ Crop Questions/Yuhui_Lien/README.md

-## Semantic Knowledge Gap Analysis: Quantifying Farmer Demand vs. Supply Detail
+## Semantic Knowledge Gap Analysis: Quantifying Farmer Demand vs. Supply Detail (challenge-4-crop-questions-tfidf.ipynb)

 ## 1. Executive Summary

 This analysis moves beyond simple keyword matching to quantify the semantic difference between the complexity of farmers' questions and the detail of provided answers.
 By using **TF-IDF (Semantic Weighting)**, we precisely identify the most critical knowledge gaps in the system.

+## Data and Parameters:
+The original English dataset is approximately **11.5M** records, but the TF-IDF analysis was performed on a **5 million record sample** of the question/response data set。 The final gap score is heavily weighted towards semantic depth: **Semantic Score (70%)** and **Word Count Score (30%)**

 ### Key Findings: